f5devcentral/f5-agility-labs-nginx/docs/class15/module3/module3.rst

            profiles:
            - name: default

-4. Last we combine everything by defining a **route** which is the entry point that the AI Gateway is listening with the policy.
+Lastly, we combine everything with a **route** which is the entry point that the AI Gateway is listening on.

    .. code:: yaml